Xion/refrag.js/README.markdown

 ## Current state

-The project is in alpha state as of now.
-It seems to work in general but of course there are still some issues to be addressed and features to be implemented.
+The project is in beta state as of now.
+There are still some issues to be addressed and features to be implemented.

 If you like the idea of _Refrag_ and how it could improve the Web, don't hesitate to contribute :)